MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## SVCB owner names {#svcb-names}

-When querying the SVCB RR, an origin is translated into a QNAME by prepending the hostname with a label indicating the scheme, prefixed with an underscore, resulting in a domain name like "_examplescheme.api.example.com.".
+When querying the SVCB RR, a service is translated into a QNAME by prepending the hostname with a label indicating the scheme, prefixed with an underscore, resulting in a domain name like "_examplescheme.api.example.com.".